-Israeli forces pound Gaza after al-Mawasi tent camp attack kills 25
+Israel pounds north Gaza after attack on southern al-Mawasi ‘safe zone’

 “We had just eaten and were about to sleep and take some rest, and the next we knew was the sound of resounding explosions destroying our places.
 We find ourselves alone not knowing what to do.
 We still can’t process what happened,” the survivor said.

-Reporting from Deir el-Balah, in central Gaza, Al Jazeera’s Tareq Abu Azzoum noted that in the last 24 hours since the al-Mawasi assault, there has been an increase in Israeli attacks.
+Al Jazeera’s Abu Azzoum noted that in the last 24 hours since the al-Mawasi assault, there has been an increase in Israeli attacks.

 “Witnesses said Israeli tanks carried out a sudden and unexpected incursion in al-Mawasi, launching a number of artillery shells towards the evacuation centres and makeshift tents,” he said on Saturday.